HWNi/MSDS-Capstone/README.md

 * Disambiguation problem of features <br/>
 Features used in the modeling process, like affiliation and conference, are ambiguous and potentially duplicate.
 The features themselves are disambiguation problems and need to be processed and disambiguated first.

+### Future work
+Future work of our project includes improve model performance(accuracy and recall of disambiguation) and improve model efficiency.
+Name disambiguation, or record linkage, is a field under active research and with wide applications.
+Due to the time limit and scope of the project, we just explored one of the possible methods.
+The authors hope to continue working on the area in the future studies.

 ## Project Poster